Event Marketing Part I Defining the Why for your Event

-- We want to create buzz about a new product or offering.
+- We want to create a buzz about a new product or offer.

 In many ways, your purpose will act as your guide through the rest of your event planning journey.
 Your rationale behind the meeting, conference, or convention will give you the confidence to say yes to great opportunities and no to poorly aligned contributions.
 In other words, it will shape the what.

 With your goal set, it’s time to start building the framework.
 Specifically, what.
 What is the focus of your convention?
 Is it for an entire industry, just a specific type of product, or your product alone?
 Here is what it looks like to market events from a single company (Apple) with three starkly different answers to the question, What?

 WDCC may not be familiar to you, but for software engineers, it’s a must-attend annual event.
 We’re talking about Apple’s Worldwide Developers Conference.
 Developers are invited to learn from Apple engineers through keynotes, workshops, and even one-on-one sessions.
 Apple also uses the stage of the WDCC to announce relevant product launches, which are usually (you guessed it) new software.

 What?
 Partner (developer) education and new software announcements.

 Steve Jobs created a level of hype and speculation around his product launches that no other brand has been able to match.
 Journalists are invited to a cryptic, secretive “event,” for which they rearrange their schedules for the honor of hearing about…something.
 The understood purpose: a new product that will take the world by storm, earning journalists coveted clicks and shared on their coverage.